Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Watering Can:** 600 uses to silver, another 600 to gold.
 **Sickle:** 350 to silver, another 350 to gold.

 It is possible to get your tools to gold at the start of the game in a single night.
-If you head to the bar, time will freeze and you can jus go keep using your tools in the bar and they will get use towards their level up.
+If you head to the bar, time will freeze and you can just keep using your tools in the bar and they will get used towards their level up.
 Once you run out of stamina, you can order water and then keep going.
 This is tedious and time consuming but can be done.
 Personally, I would just let them level up naturally as you play but if you want them right from the start, you can do this.

 =-----------------------------------------------------------=